 Tuition & Grant/Aid

-By choosing a Catholic school, a family is choosing to invest in a child's future.
-A future of college and career success, but more importantly the daily reminder to strive towards eternal reward in heaven.
+By choosing a Catholic school, a family is choosing not only to invest in a child's future of college and career success, but more importantly the daily reminder to strive towards eternal reward in heaven.
 A Catholic school education is a financial investment, and our graduates and their families would attest that it is well worth it!

 Grant & Aid

-It is understood and appreciated the financial commitment and sacrifice families undertake in deciding to send their children to a Catholic school.
-And although paying for education is first and foremost the responsibility of a family, each school, parish and the Archdiocese of Baltimore devote significant funds each year to financial aid programs that help assist families.
+The financial commitment and sacrifice families undertake when deciding to send their children to a Catholic school is understood and appreciated.
+Although paying for education is first and foremost the responsibility of a family, each school, parish and the Archdiocese of Baltimore devote significant funds each year to financial aid programs that help families with the financial commitment.
 In turn, our school communities benefit by attracting students that otherwise would not be able to attend our schools.

 There are several sources of tuition assistance available to families who apply and meet certain eligibility requirements.

 The Archdiocese of Baltimore devotes significant funds each year to financial aid programs that help families make Catholic school education possible for their children.
 Tuition Assistance is a need-based analysis of the cost of education vs. a family’s ability to pay.
 These awards do not need to be repaid.
 Any student interested in attending a Catholic school may apply for financial aid from the Archdioceses of Baltimore.

 FACTS, an independent third party, helps the Archdiocese objectively assess what a family is able to contribute to its student(s) educational expenses.
 More information is available from the Archdiocesan Department of Catholic Schools at (410) 547-5515 or (410) 547-5587.